🧡 Skip to main content🔍 Skip to search

 Save login history

 How to add and configure the Write to File Action to save user login history?
-Once in the Actions tab, click the Add button (this will open Add Action window) to open the list of all available Automation Workshop Actions.
+Once in the Actions tab, click the Add button (this will open the Add Action window) to open the list of all available Automation Workshop Actions.
 We will use the Write to File Action from the File & Folder category to save the data gathered by either of the used User Logon & Logoff Triggers into a text file.

 First, we need to specify location and name of the file into which the user logon & logoff data will be saved.
-We will save daily user logon history into a file in C:\User Login History\ folder with a name that includes current date.
-Click Browse button and browse to C:\User Login History\ (create if necessary), type in a file name, such as login history.txt and click the Open button.
+We will save daily user logon history into a file in C:\User Login History\ folder with a name that includes the current date.
+Click the Browse button and browse to C:\User Login History\ (create if necessary), type in a file name, such as login history.txt and click the Open button.

 Variable Wizard: Adjust date 4 hours